GasFurr/ArchyOS/README.md

 Minor: New features, drivers, or system utilities.
 Patch: Bug fixes and ActionID documentation updates.

-### Some Q&A

-> Most hobby OSes fail from lack of applications.
-Your driver model needs to make porting software easier, not harder.
-1. About just that - ArchyOS targets to developers, exactly developer's who want to go deep, and so, it's designed to have documentation that can be used as a self-learning material, you can learn how to develop drivers for ArchyOS just by reading the docs.
-> Timer-based scheduling (MuQSS) is predictable but may waste CPU.
-Modern schedulers (CFS) use heuristics because they work well for unpredictable interactive workloads.
-2. CFS was made for servers, to be "fair" - read Kon Kolivas' work on BFS.
-I think desktop-pure system should be RESPONSIVE.
-Responsiveness is our first goal, and so all "heuristics" we need - is just giving priority to the focused application, to the application user uses right now, and separate thread just for the media, because media is really important in modern day, i can't see my life without music, and i hate when music starts lagging while i do a big compile.
-> "All crashes are logged and traceable" is a massive promise.
-3. Nothing complicated - just log with all system interactions.
-ActionID is basically a name tag for all data going through the system, every IPC, memory allocation, etc. And so opening the log you can see exact last operation, who sent it and who tried to read it.
-Nothing complex, theese 8 bit's are droplet in the sea, they will make close to no difference in modern hardware, but makes debugging and logging 1000x times more easier.
-> The "pure desktop" focus might lock you into x86_64 while the world fragments.
-What about ARM, RISC-V?
-4. It's a problem of the world, system is not tied to x86_64 - you can just go and cross-compile it, and if i ever see that desktop is moving onto other platforms - i will adapt, but for now, x86_64 is the only viable "open Architecture" system, the only Architecture where everything is swappable, standardized and is just working, most ARM projects are AIO closed-source shit, and RISC-V is too premature, i can't see future of it, i can't be sure that open Architecture will be mainstream for RISC-V and i see that hardware support for it gonna be fucking bad actually, it's not standardized, scattered and immature, that's all of it.
-> Building for the future is a massive bet.
-5. Yeah, i can't be sure that my vision is the only truth, again, i can't see future.
-But i believe in my vision, and either way, even if i am wrong - it's good to build something different and new in a pretty stagnant niche, and as Linus said - You should be naive to even start project as big as operating system.
-If my bet is wrong - i will just move on, it's not some holy war, i just want to try to build something different.

 ---

 ### Legal & Licensing

-ArchyOS is a multi-layered project.
-We use different licenses to ensure the code remains open, the knowledge remains shared, and the identity remains protected.

-#### 1. The Engine (Code & Logic)

 All source code in this repository, unless otherwise noted, is licensed under the **Mozilla Public License, v.
 2.0 (MPL-2.0)**.

-* **Why:** It allows for "Type-B" modules to be linked without forcing a total system license change, while ensuring any improvements to the ArchyOS core are contributed back.
-* **Key Requirement:** Modifications to MPL-licensed files must be made available under the same license.

-#### 2. The Library (Documentation & Lessons)

-All documentation, tutorials, and "Lessons" are licensed under **Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0)**.

-* **Why:** Knowledge should be a permanent resource.
-You can remix and share our docs, but you must credit ArchyOS and share your version under the same terms.

-#### 3. The Identity (Branding & Mascot)

-The ArchyOS name, the "Phosphorus" color palette, and the mascot **"Archy the Librarian"** are licensed under **CC BY-NC-ND 4.0**.

-* **Why:** You are free to share her image and promote the project, but you cannot use her for commercial purposes or modify her design without explicit permission.
-She is the mascot of the system, and her identity stays with the project.

 ---